This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 PUPPY OPTIONS: $2,500 is definitely on the high end when choosing a puppy to be a service dog.
 My goal is to choose a puppy that I feel will have the best chance of becoming a service dog.

-In the future I’d like to work with shelter/rescue dogs to become service dogs.
+In the future, I’d like to work with shelter/rescue dogs to become service dogs.
 However, at this time I lack the skills to evaluate and choose good potential service dog candidates.

-To give you an example of difference in price: I paid $37 for Linus when I adopted him from the animal shelter.
+To give you an example of the difference in price: I paid $37 for Linus when I adopted him from the animal shelter.
 He had many traits that would have made him a great service dog except he would never have passed the Public Access Test.

 QUICK TIP: If you’re looking for everything you’ll need when you bring home a puppy check out our essential new puppy checklist.

-One Time Expenses: $390
+One-Time Expenses: $390

 Disclaimer: We linked to the products we use and recommend in this post.
 We may earn money or products from the companies mentioned in this post.
-Dollar amount are estimates and used to get a guestimate for how much we would spend on a puppy.
+Dollar amounts are estimates and used to get a guestimate for how much we would spend on a puppy.